silogizma/therefore/README.md

     Socrates is a man.

     ∴
-    Socrates is mortal∎
+    Socrates is mortal•

 #### Notations:

     ∴  therefore
-    ∎  end of proof
+    •  end of proof
        (what was to be demonstrated)
        («quod erat demonstrandum» in latin)